Burke and Wills expedition: Gulf of Carpentaria

+The journey north to the Gulf of Carpentaria went smoothly, with recent rains making water easy to find and the Aboriginal people, contrary to expectations, were peaceful.
+Around 2 February 1861, the group formed Camp CXIX (Camp 119) on the banks of the Bynoe River, an arm of the Flinders River delta, which Wills had noticed to be salty and tidal.
+Knowing that the sea must be close, but with the ground being boggy, Burke and Wills decided to leave the camels behind with King and Gray at Camp 119 and set off through the swamps to the coast.
+They followed a path which led to an Aboriginal community with a yam-field and a very large hut.
+Some of the resident Kukatj men pointed them in the best direction.
+It is assumed that on 11 February 1861 they may have reached or viewed the shores of the Gulf, but there is no documentary evidence of this.
+By this stage, they were desperately short of supplies.
+They had food left for twenty-seven days, but it had already taken them fifty-nine days to travel from Cooper Creek.
+Burke and Wills rejoined the others at Camp 119 and started the return journey on 13 February.

+Return journey to Cooper Creek

-On their way north, the weather had been hot and dry, but on the way back the wet season broke and the tropical monsoonal rains began.
+On the way back, the wet season broke and the tropical monsoonal rains began.
 A camel named Golah Sing was abandoned on 4 March when it was unable to continue.
 Three other camels were shot and eaten along the way and they shot their only horse, Billy, on 10 April on the Diamantina River, south of what is today the town of Birdsville.
 Equipment was abandoned at a number of locations as the number of pack animals was reduced.
-One of these locations, Return Camp 32, was relocated in 1994 and The Burke and Wills Historical Society mounted an expedition to verify the discovery of camel bones in 2005.
+One of these locations, Return Camp 32, was relocated in 1994; the Burke and Wills Historical Society mounted an expedition to verify the discovery of camel bones in 2005.